Hello Everyone Dezaray here!

 Hot peel means peel the carrier sheet away while it is still hot and cold peel means let it cool!

-Oh and you DO NOT need transfer tape for this product, it comes on a carrier sheet.
-You might want to invest in some Teflon sheets!
+You might want to invest in a Teflon sheet!
 This covers the product while you press or iron.

 OK I think that’s the basics.
 Ask me some questions so I know what I did right wrong, what you hated, liked you know just anything!
 I’m going to go try to sleep while my minnis are in bed!
 Night